letsdodigital/coding-hands-on/dair/learning_outcomes.md

 By the end of the seminar, clinicains should be able to:
 - Know the overall aims and philosophy of the course
+- General coding information
   - Know the layout of documentation and how to use it (LL3)
   - Know what StackOverflow is and when to use it (LL3)
-- Understand the CSV format (LL2)
   - Understand what constitutes "machine readable" data and what considerations clinicians must make to maximise this (LL4)
+- Pandas
+  - Know why Pandas exists within the Python ecosystem (ease of processing for tabular data without having to create parsers, seamlessly working with different datatypes) (LL2)
+  - Understand the CSV/TSV format (LL2)
+  - Have a broad understanding of the types of tasks that Pandas is able to perform (grouping data, generating summary statistics) (LL2)
+  - Be able to explain common abbreviations that are used in Pandas code and how it is usually structured (LL3)
+- NumPy
+  - Know why NumPy exists within the Python ecosystem (speed of array operations, ease of working with multidimensional data) (LL2)
+  - Understand the concept of multidimensional arrays and the 'shape' of an array (LL2)
+  - Explain what a NumPy array is (LL2)
+  - Understand how to use NumPy functions and common pitfalls e.g. shape mismatches (LL1)
+- Explain how to represent common data structures as NumPy or Pandas data (quiz-style questions to test understanding) (LL2)
+  - Image data - NumPy array
+  - Tabular data - Pandas DataFrame
+  - A series of time-series ventilator measurements - NumPy array or Pandas DataFrame
+- Matplotlib and Pyplot
+  - Know why Pyplot exists within the Python ecosystem (ease of plotting data) (LL2)
+  - Know the general structure of Pyplot calls and how they are used in projects (LL3)
+  - Have a general appreciation for the wide array of plots that Pyplot can generate (LL2)
+  - Understand some formatting rules for academic journals and how to comply with these using Pyplot (saving high resolution plots, changing fonts) (LL4)
+- SciKit
+  - Know why SciKit exists within the Python ecosystem (ease of use of complex algorithms and statistical tests) (LL2)
+  - Understand the sorts of algorithms that are available within SciKit (LL2)
+  - Understand the general layout of a SciKit function and how they fit into projects (LL3)
+  - Basic recap of what an unpaired t-test is used for in preparation for workshop example (LL2)

+Good resources for planning this section include Pandas' [Getting Started](https://pandas.pydata.org/docs/getting_started/index.html#getting-started) guide, [10 minutes to Pandas](https://pandas.pydata.org/docs/user_guide/10min.html#min).

 ## Workshop

+The aim of this workshop is to recap some basic Python skills and to ensure that course attendees have the appropriate knowledge of core packages before starting more in-depth content.
+The Pandas section will focus on table manipulation and grouping data, and the NumPy section will focus on combining and modifying arrays and using basic library functions.
+An task using convolution will be used to demonstrate this to conceptually prepare for the machine learning section of the course. *TODO: Does the convolution LL2 content need to be moved to the seminar?*

 By the end of the workshop, clinicians should be able to:

-- Understand the basics of NumPy and Pandas - TODO elaborate
+- Pandas
-- Understand how to convert data to a NumPy array (LL1)
   - Open a CSV file into pandas (LL1)
   - Extract row and column information using pandas (LL1)
+  - Describe a Dataframe using the `.describe()` method (LL1)
   - Search a column for a string (LL1)
+  - Clean a dataframe by removing empty `NaN` entries (LL1)
+  - Counting unique strings in a column and plotting them as a bar chart (LL1)
+  - T-test example task (*One candidate dataset is the dataset of survivors from the Titanic*) (LL2)
+    - Plotting grouped numerical data as a bar chart (LL1)
+    - Grouping data for statistical testing (unpaired t-test) (LL1)
+- NumPy
+  - Convert a column of a DataFrame to a NumPy array (LL1)
+  - Print the shape of a NumPy array (LL1)
+  - Accessing array elements using array slicing (e.g. `[0:4]`, `[:-1]`)
+  - Convolution example task (LL1)
+    - Understand what 1D convolution is and what it is used for (LL2)
+    - Understand how to average a signal using a simple kernel (LL2)
+    - Understand what concatenation is and the importance of matching array shapes (LL2)
+    - Concatenate two NumPy arrays together (LL1)
+    - Create a new array (convolution kernel) of ones of a specified shape (LL1)
-- Perform basic excel maths on array E.g. averaging (LL1)
+    - Divide this new array by its length (LL1)
+    - Convolve the kernel with the NumPy array using `np.convolve()` (LL1)
+- Pyplot and Matplotlib
+  - Plot time series data on a simple line graph (LL1)
+  - Plot two time series signals (raw data and convolved data) on a plot (LL1)
+  - Plot a bar graph of categorical data (LL1)
+  - Plotting numerical data as a histogram (LL1)
-- *TODO*
+- Scikit
+  - How to perform a statistical test (unpaired t-test) on grouped data using `scipy.stats.ttest_ind()` (LL1)

 # Session 2 - Datasets and Python